 - cat brush

 Start by cutting 13-15 strands of 5mm twisted cotton string.
-You can go as short at 36 inches in length or as long as you want!
+You can go as short at 36 inches in length or as long as you want (the ones shown here range from 6-8 feet)!
 Align the strands and leave about 8-12 inches of string before starting to wrap.

 I'm using Omegacryl here because I love the bright colors but you can definitely use wool yarn as well.
 You should also note that Omegacryl is much finer than wool yarn - so if you use yarn, your wrapped rope will be much thicker.
 Start by taking one end of yarn and fold the end in half to the desired length of the wrapped section.
 Align the ends to the the starting point of your cotton strings.